f3liiix/nextjs-starter/README.md

 ## Getting Started

-First, run the development server:
+First, Click `Use this template` to create your own repository, then run the development server:

 ```bash
 npm run dev